MiaShpan/Oracle/README.txt

 The tip position is set to be its "selector" position.

-If the next button is shown (no class specify to hide the button), when the user presses the next button, a function is called that finds the next tip and sends it to the renderTip() function, same for the back button.
+If the next button is shown (no class specify to hide the button), when the user presses the next button, a function is called with the id of the next tip, the function finds the next tip and sends it to the renderTip() function, same for the back button.

 If the tip was the first tip or the last one and there is no previous or next tip, a message will be shown on the screen.